Shaked/KzarimTheme/README.md

 If you are writing in Hebrew and want to spice things up a little with [Alef](http://alef.hagilda.com/) font, just add `hebrew` tag to your post (no need to add both as `hebrew ⊂ rtl`).

+## Installation

+Just pour contents into `content/themes/casper-rtl` and restart Ghost.
+Use Ghost settings page to switch to the the rtl theme.

 ## Copyright & License